Stalin's speech of 19 August 1939: Historicity and debate

 Whether this speech was ever given by Stalin is still the subject of dispute by historians.
-According to Viktor Suvorov's book M-Day, Soviet historians laid special emphasis on claiming that no Politburo meeting took place on 19 August 1939, but the Russian military historian Dmitri Volkogonov has found the evidence that a meeting really took place on that day, but the question of an attack on Germany was not discussed, the military plan was not mentioned on the agenda of the meeting.
-The agenda of the meeting, according to Volkogonov, discussed the issue of deferment from the draft of workers of one of the railways.
+According to Viktor Suvorov's book Icebreaker, Soviet historians laid special emphasis on claiming that no Politburo meeting took place on 19 August 1939, but the Russian military historian Dmitri Volkogonov has found the evidence that a meeting really took place on that day.
+However the only military issue in the agenda of the meeting, according to Volkogonov, was the deferment from conscription of the construction workers of the Akmolinsk–Kartaly railway.

 The speech took place according to research book Stalin's Missed Chance by the military historian Mikhail Meltyukhov, which covers the alleged offensive plans by Stalin.
 However, the third edition of the book, in 2008, omits any mention of 1939 speech.

-Sergey Sluch and Carl Nordling also reviewed the history of the subject.
+Historian Sergey Sluch of the Russian Academy of Sciences also reviewed the history of the subject.